What is UTM?

 The part in bold starting after ‘?’ is the UTM code.
 As you might have guessed, this particular code tracks who sent the traffic to the page (i.e. the source).
 UTM codes can be long and complex but are very useful when used correctly.

-Campaign Medium (utm_medium): This is the marketing medium that referred the traffic.
-So, unlike the source, it tracks the type of traffic such as a banner ad, an email, or a Facebook post.
+This is the marketing medium that referred the traffic.
+So, unlike the source, it tracks the type of traffic such as a banner ad, emails, social media, or organic search.

 How to use UTM tags?